Cozy Rhabarber Quarkkuchen Streuseln

 Notes

-1. Ideal for a half baking tray or a springform pan.
+1. You'll get enough for a small baking tray or a round springform pan.

-3. Let it cool down fully before cutting.
+3. Let it come down to room temp before you enjoy it.

 Tools You'll Need